 This recipe is made for 2 servings and is perfect for 3-quart or 6-quart IPs.
 If you like keeping your meal portions to two persons then check out more recipes in Janet A. Zimmerman’s The Ultimate Instant Pot Cookbook For Two cookbook.

-You can make this steel-cut oatmeal dairy-free and vegan-friendly by swapping butter with a plant-based fat alterative and the milk with almond milk, oat milk or coconut milk (or any other choice of dairy-free milk).
+You can make this steel-cut oatmeal dairy-free and vegan-friendly by swapping butter with a plant-based fat alternative and the milk with almond milk, oat milk or coconut milk (or any other choice of dairy-free milk).

-If you’ve ever wondered what the difference between steel-cut pats and rolled oats (or even instant oats), here is a quick lowdown.
+If you’ve ever wondered what the difference is between steel-cut pats and rolled oats (or even instant oats), here is a quick lowdown.

 Steel-cut oats and rolled oats are made from the same oat grains but the manufacturing process is slightly different.
 Steel-cut oats (also known as Irish or Scottish oats) are the least processed and are made from a full oat groat that has been sliced by steel.
 This process leaves more of the bran intact.

 Rolled oats are flattened until flaky and soft, allowing them to cook faster and absorb more liquid.
 The instant oats are precooked and dried, making them the fastest to cook.